 The Gothenburg-based carmaker has come a long way since Ford sold the business at a massive loss to Geely over a decade ago.
 It has evolved into a technology-driven premium brand that now competes with the likes of BMW and Mercedes-Benz, something which is also reflected in the company’s sales figures.

 The latest data released this week shows Volvo sold 530,649 cars in the first nine months of 2021, an increase of nearly 18% compared to a year ago.
 Despite the ongoing chip shortage that has forced carmakers around the globe to slow production, Volvo reported sales growth in the nine-month period across Europe, China, and the US.
 The carmaker also profited from online sales, which jumped 360% year-on-year.

 ‘We have supported the transformation and growth of this iconic Swedish brand during a period of unprecedented change in our industry,’ said Eric Li, chairperson of Volvo Cars’ board of directors.
 ‘Over the past decade, Volvo Cars has turned itself into one of the world’s fastest-growing carmakers.’

 A listing will diversify Volvo’s ownership base and provide shareholders with another opportunity to invest in a highly competitive automotive company.
-While Volvo will initially not surpass the market capitalisation of some of the top players – such as Toyota, Volkswagen and Daimler – its focus on electrification, sustainability, and digitisation will draw in plenty of interest from investors.
+While Volvo will initially not surpass the market capitalisation of some of the top players – such as Toyota, Volkswagen and Daimler – its focus on electrification, sustainability, and digitalisation will draw in plenty of interest from investors.